joaolso/joaolso/README.md

 ---
 I'm a Data Scientist and an enthusiast of statistics, prediction and, optimization models.
 My favorite languages are Python and JavaScript.
 I currently work in the construction of dashboards, statistical modeling, exploratory analysis and ML models.
 I am mainly interested in process analysis and optimization using I.A.

 I am currently a master's student in the Computer Science course at UFG.
-I work in the computer and education nucleus, building analyzes aiming at the academic success of students.
+I work in the computer and education core, building analyzes aiming at the academic success of students.

 - 🤝 Open for colaboration in Analytics, Data Science and Deep Learning
 - 📘 My Personal Blog [SimpleIsBetter](https://joaolso.github.io)